antoinedenovembre/NTNU_project_light/README.md

 For now, the project includes:

-- EfficientDet model training and saving
+- EfficientDet model (no backbone) training and saving
+- EfficientDet model (no backbone) evaluation (including metrics and image testing)
+- EfficientNet backbone training and saving
+- EfficientDet with EfficientNet backbone training and saving
-- EfficientDet evaluation (including metrics and image testing)
+- EfficientDet with EfficientNet backbone evaluation (including metrics and image testing)

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you have met the following requirement:

 - Python 3.10+